xris1658/yadaw/content/model/Convention.md

 # Conventions of defining and implementing Models used in YADAW

 ## Defining Models
-- Derive your Model from QAbstractListModel.
+- Derive your Model from `QAbstractListModel`.
 - Provide a constructor, virtual destructor and a public `static constexpr int columnCount()`.

 ## Naming convention